Part I – Finding common ground

 Ok.
 But, in practice, what action do I take when dealing with inner and outer conflict, with perceived separation, which happens like all the time?
 What do I do when confronted with darkness?
 What is the right thing to do?

-This has been a very pressing question for me, in various forms, throughout my life.
-At first I thought it was about protecting myself from something, not letting it in.
-I was drawn to the concept of exorcism as a way to fight something.
+This has always been a very pressing question for me, in various forms.
+At first I thought it was about protecting myself from something; I was drawn to the concept of exorcism as a way to fight something.
 Practicing Reiki helped me create a space where I could approach the matter from a slightly different perspective.

 Integration and destruction

 I see it as a way for us to carry ultimate reality into the world through action, a mastery of Light.
-The Christ healed the sick, the Gospel of John tell how he did that by healing the sin – heal the perceived separation, filling with being; in all the Gospels that’s a sign that accompanies those who resonate with ultimate reality like the Christ, those who follow him: they can render whole that which is separated, cast out demons.
+Christ healed the sick, the Gospel of John tells how he did that by healing the sin – heal the perceived separation, filling it with being, bridging it into ultimate reality; in all the Gospels that’s a sign that accompanies those who resonate with ultimate reality like the Christ: they can render whole that which is separated, cast out demons.

-What we exorcise are first and foremost our own shadows – tendencies, beliefs, disturbs (on different and rare levels of manifestations, entities).
-When facing them, it’s not about violence, or casting something out.
-That just casts more shadow, more separation: Light is a bridge from that which is to what hasn’t realized it is yet, a healing of “sin”.
-They say that a victory is noble when no blood runs on the sword: a noble victory is integration, not destruction.
+What we exorcise are first and foremost our own shadows – tendencies, beliefs, disturbs (in very rare cases, entities).
+When facing them, it’s not about violence, and casting something out in that sense.
+That just casts more shadow, more separation: Light is a bridge from that which is to what doesn’t know it is.
+They say a noble victory is when no blood runs on your sword: a noble victory is integration, not destruction.
 In exorcisms – that is to say, in spiritual action – destruction is not the ultimate aim, nor attacking or casting out: shining light, being light, bringing that ultimate reality into our current reality, that’s the aim of the action.
-The result is either darkness being transmuted into light, finding itself welcome in that which is – or darkness enforcing the belief of separation, casting itself out.
+Filling ith Being the delusion of void.
+The result is either darkness being transmuted into light, finding itself welcome in that which is – or darkness choosing the belief of separation, casting itself out.

 There are many ways to bring light that are not an exorcism – or, rather, that are just a very symbolic one – like being open, honest, being clear with consent and intent; there are also many ways of promoting transmutation and integration that rely on other traditions or no tradition at all.
-My point is that in the traditions immediately around us we may find buried spiritual treasure – that perhaps we are sometimes quick to dismiss precisely because they are immediately around us, and we think we know them.
+My point is that in the traditions immediately around us we may find buried spiritual treasure – that perhaps we are sometimes quick to dismiss precisely because they are immediately around us.

-It’s probably a good time to say that the title of this entry is not indicative of this being a masterclass, it is however indicative of my beginner status.
+It’s probably a good time to say that the title of this entry is not indicative of this being a masterclass, but of my beginner status.
 As such, the findings are really more questions; and where you find statements, the chances of them turning out hilariously inaccurate are high.

 In hoc signo vinces

-So far, I found that Christian tradition (with related symbolism, figures and ritual) lights up the connection to ultimate reality; further, that exorcism (as described above, and foremost as an inner process) has a vibration that resonates within me, that calls that same vibration within myself drawing a path like a river through a mountain: a clear, focused heart, ignited into action.
+So far, I found that Christian tradition (with related symbolism, figures and ritual) lights up the connection to ultimate reality, especially if you grew up in some degree of contact with it; further, that exorcism (as described above, and foremost as an inner process) has specific vibration that calls out the same vibration in me: a clear, focused heart, ignited into action.